 Usually narrow, these sink tops allow for the mounting of vessel sinks.
 They have no sinks or sink cutouts: only one hole to allow for the drain and one hole for fixtures.

 Definition: A bathroom vanity is a base cabinet.
-Like its closest cousin, the kitchen sink base, the vanity cabinet is a single unit of furniture that holds the sink and a few drawers.
+Like its closest cousin, the kitchen sink base, a vanity cabinet is a single unit of furniture that holds the sink and a few drawers.
 It serves the added purpose of hiding the maze of plumbing supply and drain pipes below the sink.

 Vanity Sizes: Bathroom vanities are not long, usually ranging from 24 to 60 inches (though 12" to 73" can be found).
 They widen in increments of 24", 30", 36", 48", and 60".

-Because bathroom vanities stop at the 60" point, they are perfect candidates for single countertop slabs--otherwise known as vanity tops.
+Since bathroom vanities stop at the 60" point, they are perfect candidates for single countertop slabs--otherwise known as vanity tops.
 Kitchen countertops do not work like this, because they require long continuous countertops that extend across multiple base cabinets.

 02 of 05